Microsoft/azure-docs.pt-pt/articles/dev-spaces/how-to/github-actions.md

 ## <a name="next-steps"></a>Passos seguintes

-Saiba como Azure Dev Spaces ajuda a desenvolver aplicativos mais complexos em vários contêineres e como você pode simplificar o desenvolvimento colaborativo trabalhando com diferentes versões ou branches do seu código em espaços diferentes.
+Learn how Azure Dev Spaces helps you develop more complex applications across multiple containers, and how you can simplify collaborative development by working with different versions or branches of your code in different spaces.

 > [!div class="nextstepaction"]
-> [Desenvolvimento em equipe no Azure Dev Spaces][team-quickstart]
+> [Team development in Azure Dev Spaces][team-quickstart]

 [azure-cli-installed]: /cli/azure/install-azure-cli?view=azure-cli-latest
 [az-ad-sp-create-for-rbac]: /cli/azure/ad/sp#az-ad-sp-create-for-rbac